-- 1. Increase the safety and use of non-motorized transportation modes. - 2.
-Adopt road standards for the construction of private driveways, including the implementation of access management controls along all town roads (i.e., driveway permits).
-Length of driveway will not be considered, however driveway width must be wide enough to accommodate emergency service vehicles. - 3.
+- 1. Adopt road standards for the construction of public and private roads and implement and preserve access management controls along all town roadways (i.e., driveway permits). - 2.
+Develop and maintain a transportation plan or a local road improvement plan to address long-term needs for road upgrades and/or new roads. - 3.
 Utilize the community's existing road network to the greatest extent possible, in order to minimize future road maintenance costs and to avoid the fragmentation of woodland and farmland. - 4.
 An area development plan should be submitted as a condition of all subdivision reviews to ensure that proposed new roads connect to adjacent properties and to avoid unnecessary cul-du-sacs and loops that increase maintenance costs. - 5.
-Developers should be required to pay for development plans, as well as the cost of road improvements or construction (which must meet local road or street design standards). - 6.
-Encourage shared driveways to minimize the number of access points on local streets and roads. - 7.
-Coordinate utility maintenance, construction, and upgrades with road improvements, whenever feasible. - 8.
-Promote the development of multi-use trails, trail linkages, wide shoulders, or sidewalks as part of new development proposals. - 9.
-Coordinate with the Lafayette County Social Services, and any other appropriate agencies, to ensure that transportation options for the elderly and disabled population meets local needs.
+Developers should be required to pay for development plans as well as the cost of road improvements or construction (which must meet local road or street design standards). - 6.
+Coordinate utility maintenance, construction, and upgrades with road improvements, whenever feasible. - 7.
+Coordinate with WisDOT and Lafayette County Highway Department on transportation planning projects outlined in this plan. - 8.
+Work cooperatively with adjacent jurisdictions for consistency with transportation plans. - 9.
+Direct future residential, commercial, and industrial development to roadways capable of accommodating resulting traffic.